austin-smith/BitDream/BitDream/Widgets/README.md

 - iOS BG hygiene: we don’t cancel existing BG requests before scheduling a new one; consider `BGTaskScheduler.shared.cancelAllTaskRequests()` (or per-identifier cancellation) before submit.
 - Reload coalescing: `WidgetCenter.reloadTimelines` is called after each snapshot write; add throttling and `getCurrentConfigurations` checks to reload only when a matching configuration exists.
 - Timeline relevance: `relevance()` not implemented; adding relevance improves Smart Stack surfacing.
-- Deep links: widget tap doesn’t route into a specific server view yet; add URL/intent handling in the host app.
 - “Last updated” affordance: not shown; consider a compact timestamp label instead of any iconography.
 - Provider networking: widget extension intentionally performs no network I/O; alternative is self-fetch with Keychain sharing and careful budgeting.